Cajac/picoCTF-Writeups/picoCTF_2023/Reverse_Engineering/Safe_Opener_2.md

 A more sofisticated solution is to decompile the file in [JD-GUI](https://github.com/java-decompiler/jd-gui) and study the code.

-You find the flag in the openSafe function (but it's redacted here)
+You find the flag in the openSafe function (but it's redacted here).
 ```C
   public static boolean openSafe(String password)
   {